encode/httpx/docs/async.md

 anyio.run(main, backend='trio')
 ```

-When instantiating transport instance explicitly, for maximum consistency, the same `backend` parameter can be passed to `AsyncHTTPTransport`.
+When instantiating a transport instance explicitly, for maximum consistency, the same `backend` parameter can be passed to `AsyncHTTPTransport`.
 ```python
 transport = httpx.AsyncHTTPTransport(backend="trio")
 ```